lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 in CMS as a key transport algorithm.
 That is, it used KeyTransRecipientInfo {{RFC5652}}
 for each recipient.
 Since the publication of RFC 5990, a new KEMRecipientInfo structure {{I-D.ietf-lamps-cms-kemri}} has been defined to support KEM algorithms.
-When the id-rsa-kem algorithm identifier appears in the SubjectPublicKeyInfo field of a certificate, the complex parameter structure defined in RFC 5990 can be omitted; however, the parameters are allowed for backward compatibility.
-Also, to avoid visual confusion with id-kem-rsa, id-rsa-kem-spki is introduced as an alias for id-rsa-kem.
+When the -kem algorithm identifier appears in the SubjectPublicKeyInfo field of a certificate, the complex parameter structure defined in RFC 5990 can be omitted; however, the parameters are allowed for backward compatibility.
+Also, to avoid visual confusion with id-kem-rsa, -kem-spki is introduced as an alias for -kem.

 RFC 5990 used EK as the EncryptedKey, which is the concatenation of the ciphertext C and the wrapped key WK, EK = (C || WK).
 The use of EK was